eggjs/egg-ts-helper/README.md

 ## Install

+open your application and install.

 ```
-npm i egg-ts-helper -g
+npm i egg-ts-helper --save-dev
 ```

 or

 ```
-yarn global add egg-ts-helper
+yarn add egg-ts-helper --dev
 ```

 ## QuickStart

-Open your egg application, executing the command
+Open your egg application, executing ets by [npx](https://github.com/zkat/npx)

 ```
-$ ets
+$ npx ets
 ```

 It can auto recreate d.ts while the file has changed by `-w` flag.

 ```
-$ ets -w
+$ npx ets -w
 ```

-Or using `register` in `egg-bin`
+If you don't want to use npx, just install it in global or use `register` in `egg-bin`.

 ```
 $ egg-bin dev -r egg-ts-helper/register